-Let’s say you want to specify Timer in TLA+
+Let’s say you want to specify Timer in TLA+ which counts

-minutes of time.
+down 5 minutes of time.

 ---------------------------------MODULE TIMER --------------------------------------